tiusty/Advanced-Programming-Techniques/README.md

 Homework 6:
 - Open GL, glut
-- Drawing a chess board
+- Drawing a 3D chess board with lighting and key stroke actions